 Some symptoms of Blepharitis are as follows:

 > Crusting on the eyelids

 > Swollen eyes

 Eyelash Extensions clients will usually develop Blepharitis due to poor eye hygiene.
 Clients need to clean their lashes and lid area to prevent Blepharitis from occurring whether they wear makeup or not.
 Lashes should be cleaned at least 2-3 times per week for non-makeup wearing clients and nightly for clients who wear eye makeup.
-A couple of cleansing options are the LashCare Protien Remover and Primer that cleans off dust, oil and residue buildup or the LashFresh Hydra Mist that can be used throughout the day to keep lashes hydrated and clean as well as helps to relieve any itching, irritation or inflammation.
 Use with a microbrush applicator to get in between the lashes.
 A normal Q-tip is too big for cleaning in between the lashes unless you use one that has a pointier tip as the Essence of Beauty Multi Purpose Cotton Cosmetic Applicatiors or Swisspers Cotton Applicators.
 These are great for removing eyeliner and eyeshadow.